-FreeAgent’s Tax Timeline will also sync up to your Outlook, Google Calendar, or any other calendar, to notify you when your corporation tax deadline is.
+FreeAgent’s Tax Timeline will also sync up to your business email such as Outlook, Google Calendar, or any other calendar, to notify you when your corporation tax deadline is.

 Although FreeAgent does not provide a 24/7 live chat, sometimes we think it’s better to talk your problems through on the phone with a service agent, rather than on live chat.